Preparing to install the Monitor BI Server

 Firewall configuration

-The tables below describe how firewalls should be configured for Monitor BI server.
+The tables below describe how firewalls should be configured for the Monitor BI Server.

 When the application server (the Monitor server) was installed, firewalls were configured for communication between Windows clients, the application server, and the distribution server.
 This means you can skip those parts in the tables below.